Choose Your Torque Specifications Help Topic Below

 Torque Specifications – Knowing The Correct Torque Is Very Important

-Clean, oiled threads prevent binding; allowing for accurate and consistent torquing.
+Clean, oiled threads prevent binding; allowing for accurate and consistent torqueing.
 Be careful not to over-oil the bolts; especially if they are threading into a blind hole.
-Too much oil will hydrolock the bolt; and give false torque readings.
-Finally, Any bolts that pass through a water jacket; must have a sealer applied to the threads; to prevent corrosion and leaks.
+Too much oil will hydro-lock the bolt; and give false torque readings.
+Finally, any bolts that pass through a water jacket; must have a sealer applied to the threads; to prevent corrosion and leaks.